Ephraim67/Python-challenge/day-1/explain.md

 ```

 Even though both `"apple"` and `"green"` are the same length, `"apple"` comes first in the dictionary — so it is returned.

-### 🔁 In Summary:

-* This function finds and returns the **longest value** in a dictionary.
-* If there’s a tie, it returns the **first longest** (based on the dictionary's order).

-Let me know if you'd like to modify it to return all longest values in case of a tie.